jwharm/vala-gir-parser/README.md

 The GIR node tree can be displayed in an easy-to-read text format with `to_string ()`, or in XML format with `to_xml ()`.
-The generated XML is identical to the original GIR XML file, except the XML element attributes have a different ordering (the attributes are kept in a `Gee.Map`, an unordered collection).
+The generated XML is identical to the original GIR XML file, except the XML element attributes have a different ordering (the attributes are kept in a `Vala.Map`, an unordered collection).

 ### VAPI generator